tobiasmcvey/kusto-queries/queries.md

 ```

-## Project-away

-Remove selected columns from the output
+`Project-away` lets you remove selected columns from the output
 ```
 Perf
 | where CounterName == "Free Megabytes"